 Please take a look at my guide to soundbar surround sound speaker layouts for more information on this.

-If you want to add more bass to the sound, you can buy a Sonos Sub and pair it with either the Beam or the Arc.
+If you want to add more bass to the sound, you can buy a Sonos Sub and pair it with either the Beam, Beam (Gen 2) or the Arc.

-The HDMI connection is for connecting to the HDMI ARC output on your TV.
-It will send the sound from the TV to your soundbar.
+The HDMI connection is for connecting to the HDMI ARC output on your TV – meaning it will send the sound from the TV to your soundbar.